jonfaustman/django-frontend-static/docs/source/index.rst

 Sunsetting
 -------------

 Django Frontend Static is sunsetting.
-After one more release cycles it will ofically be discontinued.
+After one more release cycle it will ofically be discontinued.
 Please transition to `django-frontend <https://github.com/jonfaustman/django-frontend>`_.

 While continuing to use Django Frontend Static, be sure to force upgrade to avoid namespacing issues.